The Seattle Seawolves re-signed Andrew Durutalo for the 2023 Major League Rugby season. The 35-year-old back row is 6’2″ and 250 lbs.

-- Personal achievements in XVs were receiving my first cap for the USA back in 2012 and the second would be making the Rugby World Cup Team 2015.
+- My personal achievements in XVs were receiving my first cap for the USA back in 2012, and the second would be making the Rugby World Cup Team in 2015.
 Also making the Olympic team was probably some of my best memories representing the Eagles.

 What are some of the reasons that you have decided to retire from playing international rugby 15s?

-- I’ve Always told myself that I would want to leave the game on my terms, and I just think the time is right to go and probably focus on other areas of my life.
+- I’ve always told myself that I would want to leave the game on my terms, and I just think the time is right to go and probably focus on other areas of my life.
 One is the time spent away from family.
 Being a professional athlete whatever the sport may be can be very demanding and takes up a lot of one’s time.
-Also wanting to build a good career as a club man at the same time being grounded in one place for a long period of time.
+Also wanting to build a good career as a club man at the same time being grounded in one place for a long period.

 In the distant future, when your rugby playing days end, what rugby values do you feel will help you in life?
 What will you miss the most?
 How will you try to give back to help to grow the game?

-- The one thing I’ll miss the most is putting on that Eagles jersey and playing alongside or against some of the best players in USA Rugby and World.
-Think it hasn’t really sunk in yet but for now just cherishing those moments with my teammates and some of the legendary Eagles that have put on the jersey.
+- The one thing I’ll miss the most is putting on that Eagles jersey and playing alongside or against some of the best players in USA Rugby and the World.
+Think it hasn’t sunk in yet but for now, but just cherishing those moments with my teammates and some of the legendary Eagles that have put on the jersey.

-- As a professional rugby player, it takes a lot both physically and mentally in the preparation or keeping your body at peak performance level to compete.
-Like I’ve mentioned before it probably consumes almost all of your time plus there is a lot of time spent away from loved ones.
-So indeed a lot of sacrifices to be made.
-Benefits are you get to travel the world, meet new friends, and play & get paid to do what you love to do.
+- As a professional rugby player, it takes a lot both physically and mentally to prepare or keep your body at peak performance level to compete.
+As I’ve mentioned before it probably consumes almost all of your time plus there is a lot of time spent away from loved ones.
+So indeed a lot of sacrifices have to be made.
+The benefits are you get to travel the world, meet new friends, and play & get paid to do what you love to do.
 As a professional I guess I’ll be more focused on club and family now so my schedule will be a bit relaxed compared to other years.